 For extra protection, secure the top of the tree by screwing a small hook into the ceiling above with fishing line.
 Thread the line around the tree’s upper branches and then loop the other end over the hook in the ceiling.
 Tighten until the tree is almost raised off the floor, and then give it a little slack.
 Your tree will remain upright.

 Cover the Tree Water

 The water that collects in the base of a live Christmas tree can poison your pets.
-It may contain toxins such as pesticides, preservatives, fertilizer and even aspirin added to keep the tree fresh.
+It may contain toxins such as pesticides, preservatives, fertilizer, and even aspirin added to keep the tree fresh.

 If you’re using a tree stand that has an open reservoir, cover the water reservoir by wrapping aluminum foil over the base.
-You can also use a sturdy tree collar, a Christmas tree box or tape a tree skirt around the tree trunk so that it covers the open top.
+You can also use a sturdy tree collar, a Christmas tree box, or tape a tree skirt around the tree trunk so that it covers the open top.

 Put Lights Just on High Branches

 Don’t string any lights on the lower branches.
-Dogs are attracted to shiny, blinking objects, but these light can be harmful.
+Dogs are attracted to shiny, blinking objects, but these lights can be harmful.
 Hot lights can burn your dog or break in their mouths, and loose electric cords are an accident waiting to happen.
-Choose battery powered lights, or hide cords in a cover, or tape them to the wall.
+Choose battery powered lights, hide cords in a cover, or tape them to the wall.

 Dogs often like to lounge under the tree, so don’t decorate the lower branches with lights or ornaments that hang low and attract attention.
 Besides electric shocks, a string of lights inadvertently wound around a dog’s neck can be deadly, particularly if the dog panics.